ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/documentation/docs/installation.md

     python -m pip install servicex==2.0.0b9
     python -m pip install func-adl-xAOD==1.1.0b4

-After the prompt you can import the libraries and make a request using your registered username and password.
+In the Python prompt you can import the libraries and make a request using your registered username and password.